-I use kelly criteirum to estimate my bet size.
-In a very simple explanation, when I see bigger value, I bet more and when the value is lower, I bet less.
-Or if you like, when the difference between my odds and bookmakers odds is bigger in my favour, I bet more and when the difference is smaller I bet less.
+I use (adjusted) kelly criterium to estimate my bet size.
+In a very simple explanation, when I see a bigger value, I bet more and when the value is lower, I bet less.
+Or if you like, when the difference between my estimated odds and the bookmakers odds is bigger in my favor, I bet more and when the difference is smaller I bet less.

-As you see, both methods would make a profit with my model, but still if I use kelly criterium, when I estimate actual bet size has better results.
+As you see, both baseball betting strategies would make a profit with my system, but still, if I use kelly criterium when I estimate actual bet size has better results.

-How much money would you make using this model in 2017?
+How much money would you make using this betting strategy in 2017?

 I can not imagine sports betting without using analytics anymore.
-My MLB Betting Model is the heart of my sports betting.
+My MLB Betting System (betting model) is the heart of my sports betting.

-With my model, I look at each game independently and I see one game as one event, where I estimate probabilities for outcomes.
+With my baseball betting strategy (model), I look at each game independently and I see one game as one event, where I estimate future probabilities for outcomes.

-If you used my math model and if you stick strictly with model, you would make a profit with combination of progressive strategy and my adjusted Kelly Criterium you would make:
+If you used my math model and if you stick strictly with the model, you would make a profit with a combination of progressive strategy and my adjusted Kelly Criterium you would make: